chasenpse/bakerscalc/README.md

 This is the frontend app for BakersCalc.

-**Note:** This project can be run without an api, although saving and restoring functionality will not work.
+**Note:** This project can be run without access to the bakerscalc api, although saving and restoring functionality will not work.

 Use `npm i` to install the dependencies and `npm start` to run the app.
-It should now be available on [localhost:3000](localhost:3000)!
+It should now be available on [localhost:3000](http://localhost:3000)!

 ![app preview with pizza dough recipe](./screenshots/1.png)